sam-mfb/git-credential-forwarder/README.md

 ## Installation and Usage

 This helper is written in Typescript and compiles down to two Javascript scripts, one for the server and one for the client.
-At this point, there is no installation tooling or bundling.
+At this point, there is no installation tooling.
 The simplest way to install it is to clone this repo on both the host machine and inside the Docker container.
 Once that is done, do the following:

 ### On the host

 Run `pnpm install & pnpm build` or your favorite package tool to install dependencies and compile the app.

-At the root of the repository, run `node dist/server/index.js`.
+At the root of the repository, run `node dist/gcf-server.js`.
 This will launch the server and it will listen for TCP connections on localhost at a random port which will be displayed in the console.
 You will need to keep this console/terminal open.

 Notes: